johnshearing/beemocracy/Beemocracy2.0.md

       * **So the on-chain transaction with the signed voting recommendation and hash of the solicitation text points to the solicitation text on the IPFS forum webpage.**
     * The scouts's voting recommendation is embedded in the solicitation text and signed using their hardware wallet.
     * The scout's voting recommendation can not be changed once the solicitation has been published (Blockchain transactions are immutable).
-    * The scout's collection of digitally signed solicitations on governance proposials becomes a very important part of their reputation.
+    * The scout's collection of digitally signed solicitations on governance proposals becomes a very important part of their reputation.
-    * A scout's reputation is used to determine their character, in jury selection and is also used to determine the types of governace proposals they can help decide.
+    * A scout's reputation is used to determine their character in jury selection and is also used to determine the types of governance proposals they can help decide.
       * The reputation system will be tiered based on the following criteria with the higher ranked scouts serving on juries which decide cases that hold greater importance for the community:
         * the amount of solicitations the scout has written for or against governance proposals within the last 365 days
         * the amount of solicitations the scout has written for or against governance proposals since the scout has been active